cyfronet-fid/recommender-system/README.md

 #### Sentry
 `Sentry` is integrated with the `flask` server and the `celery` task queue manager so all unhandled exceptions from these entities will be tracked and sent to the sentry.
-Customization of the sentry ntegration can be done vie environmental variables (look into [ENV variables](#env-variables) section) - more about them [here](https://docs.sentry.io/platforms/python/configuration/options/)
+Customization of the sentry integration can be done vie environmental variables (look into [ENV variables](#env-variables) section) - you can read more about them [here](https://docs.sentry.io/platforms/python/configuration/options/)